-During these very challenging and different times, my practice has moved to online and telephone counselling.
-This can still provide a very effective way of working and hopefully will not not prevent you from reaching out.
+During these very challenging and times, my practice has moved to online and telephone counselling.
+This can still provide a very effective way of working and hopefully will not prevent you from reaching out.
 I am here to help.

 I am a registered counsellor and member of the British Association of Counselling and Psychotherapy (BACP) based in Salisbury.
 I offer face to face counselling for adults and young people (16+).